"Gorgeous, sun-struck acoustic soul" - Globe & Mail

 Speaking of duets, Reid can often be found performing as an entertaining duo with his songwriting partner (and saucy wife) Carolyn Victoria Mill.
 Along with their Lennon win, the two wrote their way into the Vancouver Folk Music Festival by winning 1st prize in the Pickin' a Folk Star Contest, while their new Christmas classic Sentimental Song has placed as a finalist in several competitions internationally.
-This creative couple are currently recording a new album (their first singing together on disc) titled Juniper’s Kitchen set for a fall 2014 release.

 A male k.d.
 Lang, or Roy Orbison’s long lost son; the comparisons continue to come in but Reid remains uniquely himself.
 You won't want to miss what he does next, so please stay tuned for more from this tender troubadour...

 2014 - The Kennedy Suite by The Cowboy Junkies, which includes Reid's touching performance of 'Take Heart' made the long list for the Polaris Prize.

 2014 Semi-Finalist in the International Songwriting Contest for the song ‘Rail written by Jamieson/Mill.